Aashmeet/ml-end-to-end-workshop/README.md

 You can use US East (N. Virginia), US West (Oregon), or EU (Ireland) for this workshop.
 Each supports the complete set of services covered in the material.
 Consult the Region Table to determine which services are available in a Region.

 ## Step 3 :Creating a Notebook Instance
+The instructions of this lab are across the github Readme and the notebook itself .
+Make sure you read through the instructions carefully .

 ### Jupyter Notebooks:  A Brief Overview